edgedb/easy-edgedb/chapter1/index.md

 There are also a few places to download packages to highlight your syntax if you like.
 EdgeDB has these packages available for [Atom](https://atom.io/packages/edgedb), [Visual Studio Code](https://marketplace.visualstudio.com/itemdetails?itemName=magicstack.edgedb), [Sublime Text](https://packagecontrol.io/packages/EdgeDB), and [Vim](https://github.com/edgedb/edgedb-vim).

-And last but not least, here is the command if to use if you want to destroy your project and start again.
+And last but not least, here is the command to use if you want to destroy your project and start again.

 ```
 edgedb instance destroy -I instance_name --force